hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 * `12` activates quasi-bubble discretization with 4-nodes, and
 * `13` activates quadratic discretization with 6-nodes.

 The {{ tm2d }} recommend using **the default value of `DISCRETIZATIONS IN SPACE : 11;11`** that assigns a linear discretization for velocity and water depth, which **is computationally fast but potentially unstable**.
 The option `12;11` may be used to reduce free surface instabilities or oscillations (e.g., along with steep bathymetry gradients).
-The option `13;11` increases the accuracy of results, the computation time, memory usage, and it is currently not available in Telemac2d.
+The option `13;11` increases the accuracy of results, the computing time, memory usage, and it is currently not available in Telemac2d.

 In addition, the **FREE SURFACE GRADIENT** keyword can be defined for increasing the stability of a model.
 Its default value is `1.0`, but it can be reduced close to zero to achieve stability.
 The developers propose a minimum value of `0.`, but more realistic results can be yielded by setting this keyword to slightly more than zero (e.g., `0.1`).
 For instance, the following keyword combination may reduce surface instabilities (also referred to as *wiggles* or *oscillations*):